micmejia/bible-dump/NKJV/Ezekiel/Ezek 11.md

 You shall fall by the sword.
 I will judge you at the border of Israel.
 Then you shall know that I _am_ the Lord.

 ###### 11
-This _city_ shall not be your [^c]caldron, nor shall you be the meat in its midst.
+This _city_ shall not be your caldron, nor shall you be the meat in its midst.
 I will judge you at the border of Israel.

 ###### 12
 And you shall know that I _am_ the Lord; for you have not walked in My statutes nor executed My judgments, but have done according to the customs of the Gentiles which _are_ all around you." ' "